Shaaarly/Shaaarly/README.md

 If you have any questions about front-end web development, feel free to <a href="mailto:carlesturcardona@gmail.com">contact me through email</a> me.

-You can hire me as a freelancer on <a href="https://www.fiverr.com">Fiverr</a> or <a href="https://www.linkedin.com/in/carles-tur-cardona-9a2278147/">LinkedIn</a> to deploy your machine learning project on web.
+You can hire me as a freelancer on <a href="https://es.fiverr.com/carlesturmusic?up_rollout=true">Fiverr</a> or <a href="https://www.linkedin.com/in/carles-tur-cardona-9a2278147/">LinkedIn</a> to deploy your web project or webpage.

   </td>
   <td width="50%" valign="top">